Vyral/nate-martinez-recruiting/_posts/2019-03-11-nates-monday-morning-message-march-11-2019.md

 **ENCOURAGEMENT CORNER**

-TEAMWORK by Katrina Losta&nbsp;
+TEAMWORK by Katrina Losta

-Concentrate 10% on lack of communication...And 90% in being PART OF ESTABLISHING IT.&nbsp;
+Concentrate 10% on lack of communication…And 90% in being PART OF ESTABLISHING IT.

-Concentrate 10% on un-professionalism...And 90% on LEADING BY EXAMPLE.
+Concentrate 10% on un-professionalism…And 90% on LEADING BY EXAMPLE.

-Concentrate 10% on someone else's weakness...And 90% on IMPROVING YOUR OWN.
+Concentrate 10% on someone else's weakness…And 90% on IMPROVING YOUR OWN.

-Concentrate 10% on accusations...And 90% on GETTING THE FACTS.&nbsp;
+Concentrate 10% on accusations…And 90% on GETTING THE FACTS.

-Concentrate 10% on lack of training...And 90% on HOW TO OBTAIN IT.&nbsp;
+Concentrate 10% on lack of training…And 90% on HOW TO OBTAIN IT.

-Concentrate 10% on complaining...And 90% on COMPLIMENTING.&nbsp;
+Concentrate 10% on complaining…And 90% on COMPLIMENTING.

-Concentrate 10% on flaws in the system...And 90% on BEING PART OF IMPROVING THEM.&nbsp;
+Concentrate 10% on flaws in the system…And 90% on BEING PART OF IMPROVING THEM.

-Concentrate 10% on constructive criticism...And 90% on LEARNING FROM IT.&nbsp;
+Concentrate 10% on constructive criticism…And 90% on LEARNING FROM IT.

-Concentrate 10% on others...And 90% on YOURSELF.&nbsp;
+Concentrate 10% on others…And 90% on YOURSELF.

-Concentrate 10% on fear of making a mistake...And 90% on ACHIEVING SUCCESS.
+Concentrate 10% on fear of making a mistake…And 90% on ACHIEVING SUCCESS.

-Concentrate 10% on watching the clock...And 90% on PRODUCTIVITY!&nbsp;
+Concentrate 10% on watching the clock…And 90% on PRODUCTIVITY!

-Concentrate 10% on conflict...And 90% on RESOLUTION.&nbsp;
+Concentrate 10% on conflict…And 90% on RESOLUTION.

-Concentrate 10% on what you want to be...And 90% on HOW TO GET THERE!
+Concentrate 10% on what you want to be…And 90% on HOW TO GET THERE!

-Concentrate 10% on obstacles...And 90% on PERSEVERANCE AND VICTORY!
+Concentrate 10% on obstacles…And 90% on PERSEVERANCE AND VICTORY!

 **WORDS OF INSPIRATION**